-- 2.21 Under option 2, Community Councils would be afforded an additional 7 days to provide their response to the Local Planning Authority. - 2.22 COVID-19 has impacted upon the ability of Community Councils to undertake their regular meetings due to meeting places being closed and members observing social distancing. - 2.23 The additional time will provide Community Councils will time to arrange remote meetings and provide timely responses to Local Planning Authorities.
+- 2.21 COVID-19 has impacted upon the ability of Community Councils to undertake their regular meetings due to meeting places being closed and members observing social distancing. - 2.22 The additional time provides Community Councils will flexibility to arrange remote meetings and provide timely responses to Local Planning Authorities.